Australia–United Arab Emirates relations

 Bilateral ties exist between Australia and the United Arab Emirates.
 The UAE maintains an embassy in Canberra whilst Australia has an embassy in Abu Dhabi and a consulate-general in Dubai.

 High level visits

 In February 2010, UAE foreign minister Sheikh Abdullah bin Zayed Al-Nahyan made a historic first official visit to Australia.
 During the tour, a memorandum of understanding on the establishment of a Joint Committee on Consular Affairs was signed by Nahyan and Australian foreign minister Stephen Smith.

 Transport links

-Emirates Airlines offers direct services from Dubai to Perth, Adelaide, Sydney, Brisbane and Melbourne.
-Etihad Airways offers direct services from Abu Dhabi to Sydney, Brisbane, Perth and Melbourne.
+Etihad Airways offers direct services from Abu Dhabi to Sydney, Brisbane, Perth, and Melbourne.
+Emirates offers direct services from Dubai to Perth, Adelaide, Sydney, Brisbane, and Melbourne.

 Military relations

-Australia openly supports the United Arab Emirates during the Yemeni Civil War, shipping weapons and ammunitions to provide for Yemeni government's forces and the Saudi-led coalition, which led to criticism among public about Australia's involvement, given high civilian casualties.
+Australia openly supports the United Arab Emirates during the Yemeni Civil War, shipping weapons and ammunition to provide for the Yemeni government's forces and the Saudi-led coalition, which led to criticism among the public about Australia's involvement, given the high civilian casualties.
 An Australian retired general, Mike Hindmarsh, is also hired to command the Emirati troops during the war.